 - The alignment of your goal and experience to the job

 - Your possible contribution to the company

 These four questions can quickly be answered by merely asking why a candidate is interested in the role.
 Remember, employers want to assess your personal and professional compatibility.
 It just makes sense that they want to ask you this in every possible way.

 How to gracefully answer “Why are you interested in this position?”

 There is only one way to ace this question—that is, preparing our answers.
 While you think you can ace your next interview, you will still want to guarantee that you can answer questions confidently.
-Taking a helpful online course in nailing interviews like this one from Skill Success: Cracking that Difficult Interview.
+You can start by taking a helpful online course in nailing interviews like this one from Skill Success: Cracking that Difficult Interview.
 In addition, here are some handy tips to help you answer this simple question:

 1. Do your research about the position.

 The first step in knowing what to answer is by understanding the job description.
 When you know the responsibilities and requirements, you can easily tick off your personal checklist for a job.
 It allows you to curate a list of all the things that align with your qualification, goals, plans, and aspirations.
 Being aware of the job description makes it easy to curate an answer that aligns with what the employer wants to hear during the interview.